Rupert Bruce-Mitford: Personal life

-In 1987, Bruce-Mitford visited British Columbia, where his mother's family was from.
+In 1987, Bruce-Mitford visited British Columbia, the homeland of his mother's family.
 He met cousins living on a reservation there and, Biddle wrote, was "deeply moved" by The Lake, an opera about early life in the Okanagan Valley.
-Biddle noted that Bruce-Mitford "was fascinated by his family's background" in both British Columbia and Japan.
+Biddle noted that Bruce-Mitford "was fascinated by his family's background" in both British Columbia and Japan; Bruce-Mitford wrote two essays to feature in the 1989 auction catalogue for his library, one of which was titled "My Japanese Background".

 After years of inherited heart disease, on 10 March 1994 Bruce-Mitford died of a heart attack at the John Radcliffe Hospital; he had driven himself there two days before.
-He was buried eight days later in the burial ground by St Mary's Church in Bampton, Oxfordshire.
+He was buried eight days later by St Mary's Church in Bampton, Oxfordshire.
 The Guardian recalled him as amongst "that tiny band of scholars whose names are linked with great archaeological discoveries".
-A service was held at St George's, Bloomsbury on 14 June; the address was given by Biddle, and later published in The Hertford College Magazine.
+A service was held at St George's, Bloomsbury on 14 June, with the address given by Biddle.
+Additional obituaries were published in The Daily Telegraph, The New York Times, The Independent, Old English Newsletter, and Medieval Archaeology.
+Biddle's memorial address was later published in The Hertford College Magazine, and in 2015 expanded into a bibliographic memoir published by the British Academy.
 Bruce-Mitford's widow, Margaret Edna Adams, died in 2002.

-Bruce-Mitford was a member of Marylebone Cricket Club, and a member or regular at the Athenaeum and the Garrick.
-He enjoyed cricket and boxing.
+Bruce-Mitford was a fan of boxing, rugby, and cricket.
+He was a member of Marylebone Cricket Club, and frequented the Athenaeum and the Garrick.
+An avid reader of the books of Dick Francis, he was fond of recalling a two-day transcontinental train journey in Australia during which he shared a compartment with the author.

 Publications

-Many of the works below are listed in Bruce-Mitford 1989b, the catalogue of Bruce-Mitford's library produced in preparation for its sale.
+Many of the works below are listed in the 1989 catalogue of Bruce-Mitford's library produced in preparation for its sale.
 The first 156 items in the catalogue are works by or about Bruce-Mitford; Bruce-Mitford's personal copy is held by Columbia University's Avery Architectural and Fine Arts Library, and contains 14 additional works added by hand.